Hear from the artists

 Produced by Spaced, Victoria Park Community Centre and the Town of Victoria Park. edges

-was made in consultation with creative arts therapist Cara Phillips, and St. Mary’s
+of place was made in consultation with creative arts therapist Cara Phillips, and St. Mary’s

 Outreach Service.
 Dedicated to Dr. Tiamour Pirmorady.